“Lentils of Arabia” with Rice, Cumin and Caramelized Onions

 Greek Lentil Salad

-This is a salad that is repeated over and over at our family functions.
+This salad is perfect for get-togethers.
 The lentils add a delicious twist to your everyday Greek salad.

 Grilled Salmon Over Lentil Salad with Walnut Vinaigrette

 This hearty, delicious meal is easy to make and easy to enjoy.
 Eat it for lunch, dinner or even a picnic.
 Canola oil in the marinade and vinaigrette allows the zingy taste of the Dijon mustard and fresh herbs to come through.
 Canola oil also provides heart-smart omega-3 fat along with the salmon and walnuts.